-FA&/orEFAs should complete the RFL Head Injury Card (attached and available to download on the RFL website) and make sure that a parent/guardian/relative/carer is given a copy.
+FA &/or EFAs should complete the RFL Head Injury Card (attached and available to download on the RFL website HERE and make sure that a parent/guardian/relative/carer is given a copy.
+It is also recommended that if a suspected concussion has been sustained, the player liaises and report this to the GP to update their medical records accordingly for continuity of care.